 - I add the dress to my design board, and design around that as a focal element.
 For me, this design booklet is a godsend.
 Once I’ve found the dress I want to use, I can easily pull it into Canva and use it as inspiration when I start actually building the concepts and sourcing items for my shoot – which will help you build a more cohesive design from the get go.

 There are so many steps to how I leverage functional design – everything from getting in the right mindset, finding my inspiration, building the concepts and creating mockups.
 And we're talking about all of this and more in our October Mae&Co Monthly courses on Designing for Your Client – Execution.

 Log in to start learning or become a member and get access to all past and future courses!

-Get free education and exclusive deals
+Stay connected with free education and exclusive offers!